Slow Texters Are Making a Strong Case for Not Replying To Everything Instantly

 Buzz!
 You have an out-of-hour work mail.
 Ah, a Slack notification stealthily makes its way to the notification tab.
 Buzz!
 Someone on WhatsApp demands your attention.
 A ‘???’ now becomes the fifth unopened message from the same person.
 Buzz!
 An Instagram suitor awaits your reply.
 All of them get some form of ‘sorry I missed your message.’

 The phone has been a dear friend, a body part extension, a lifeline during the pandemic.
 But like everything touched by the health crisis, it now feels laden with stress.
 Perhaps it’s time to pay heed to what a rogue, tiny section of society has been advocating for: to eschew instant messaging for a calmer cycle of correspondence.
-In the interest of granting it legitimacy, people have called this ‘slow texting,’ and it means exactly what it promises:
+In the interest of granting it legitimacy, people have called this ‘slow texting,’ and it means exactly what it promises:a culture in which late replies are the norm, people are given the leeway to respond depending on their emotional and mental bandwidth, and everyone takes the time to simmer over dispatches before sending forth their (hot) take.

 It’s a (slow) fight back against a society that literally prefers to be left to its own devices.
 About 90% of phone owners “frequently” carry their phones with them, a Pew survey found, with 76% of people saying they turn their phone off “rarely” or “never.”